amun-lang/docs/docs/reference/switch.md

 ## Switch Statement

-Switch statement is the same like in C/C++ it execute block if his case value match the condition value, if no value match it will execute an optional default block
+By Switch statement is used to execute the branch if his case value is equal to the argument, but you can also override the equality checks with any comparisons operator such as (==, !=, >, >=, <, <=). and if no value match it will return the value of default block.

 ```
 switch (10) {